Tuition and Fees

 Non-Payment for Test Outs

-Because Federal Title IV aid only will pay for time spent in class, it will not pay for test outs or challenge exams.
+Because Federal Title IV aid will only pay for time spent in class, it will not pay for test outs or challenge exams.
 Students are expected to pay these costs.

 Federal Return to Title IV Aid (R2T4)